AsmitNepali/filament-mention/README.md

  - ``default.menu_item_limit``: Maximum number of suggestions to display.

 ### Recommendations:
-- **Use cache to store the mentionable data for static search.**
+- **Use a cache to store the mentionable data for static search.**
-- **Add indexes to the columns used for dynamic search.**
+- **Add indexes to the columns used for the dynamic search.**
-- **If you are use mention editor inside the modal, please disable grammarly extension by ``disableGrammarly()``.**
+- **If you are using mention editor inside the modal, please disable grammarly extension by calling ``disableGrammarly()``.**

 ---
 ## Usage
 ### 1. Static Search
 Static search preloads all mentionable data and searches within that dataset.
-For static search you can you ``RichMentionEditor`` field.
+For static search you can use ``RichMentionEditor`` field.

 The ``RichMentionEditor`` fetch all the mentionable data first and then search the mention item from the fetched data.